10 Takeaways for IGA Retailers from the Spring NRAB Meeting

 Apr 16, 2026

-Last week, the National Retailer Advisory Board, a group of over 40 IGA retailers, wholesalers, and vendor partners, gathered in Denver to visit independent grocery stores and discuss a wide range of topics, from economic pressures and shopper behavior to new tools, programs, and growth opportunities.
+In early April, the National Retailer Advisory Board (NRAB), a group of over 40 IGA retailers, wholesalers, and vendor partners, gathered in Denver to visit independent grocery stores and discuss a wide range of topics, from economic pressures and shopper behavior to new tools, programs, and growth opportunities.
 The common thread: independent grocers are well-positioned to win, but only if we adapt, communicate, and execute.

-Here’s a concise breakdown of the key presentations and what they mean for your store.
+Here’s a concise breakdown of the key topics discussed and what they mean for independent grocery stores across the country.

 1. The Big Picture: Economy, Shoppers & the Road Ahead